groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/digital/pptx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps for protecting PPTX files with digital certificates in Java"
+    title: "Steps for protecting PPTX with digital certificates in Java"
     content: |
       [GroupDocs.Signature](/signature/java/) allows Java developers to prevent changes in PPTX documents using digital signatures.
 Empower your business applications with the ability to secure important data.